 The Board of Directors has determined that Messrs.
-Drozdoff, Marting, and Nance are "independent" directors within the listing standards of the NYSE American and the independence standards of our Corporate Governance Guidelines.
+Drozdoff, Marting, Merrill and Nance are "independent" directors within the listing standards of the NYSE American and the independence standards of our Corporate Governance Guidelines.
 Messrs.
-Drozdoff, Marting and Nance are also independent within the standards set forth in Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Drozdoff, Marting and Nance are also independent within the standards set forth in Rule 10A-3 of the Exchange Act.